MicrosoftDocs/Viva/WorkplaceAnalytics/MyAnalytics/Use/dashboard-2.md

 _**Applies to: Office 365 Enterprise E5, Office 365 A5, Office 365 Nonprofit E5, and MyAnalytics add-on**_

 Thank you for trying the new MyAnalytics experience.
-Welcome to new personalized data that aims to help you understand how you spend your time and collaborate with colleagues.

-MyAnalytics gives you valuable new insights into how to increase focus, achieve work life balance, and improve your work relationships and team collaboration.
+Welcome to your new personalized MyAnalytics dashboard that gives you valuable new insights into how to increase focus, achieve work life balance, and improve your work relationships and team collaboration.

 **To open your MyAnalytics dashboard**: Go to [myanalytics.microsoft.com](https://myanalytics.microsoft.com)